HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/pattern-matching.md

 ### Array matching

-[Array matching](https://haxe.org/manual/lf-pattern-matching-array.html) is looks similar as matching to multiple values, but this matches on actual arrays, not on multiple things which can be different types.
+[Array matching](https://haxe.org/manual/lf-pattern-matching-array.html) is looks similar to matching on multiple values, but this matches on actual arrays, not on multiple things which can be different types.
 The cases can have different array length.
 It can also be very useful when you want to parse/match input, e.g. for a text based game, bot or when building a command-line interface (CLI).
 In the following example we want to parse `"say {word} to {name}"`.
 If the input doesn't match, it says "unknown command".
 As you can see we capture {word} and {name} as variables.